Lists, Tables, and Trees

 the width of the space.

-VAqua supports an optional sidebar style for trees.
+VAqua supports an optional sidebar style for lists and trees.
 This style mimics the style of the Finder sidebar.

 The sidebar style